hoprnet/hoprd-sdk-python/docs/MessagesApi.md

 # create an instance of the API class
 api_instance = hoprd_sdk.MessagesApi(hoprd_sdk.ApiClient(configuration))
-body = hoprd_sdk.GetMessageBodyRequest() # GetMessageBodyRequest | Tag of message queue and optionally a timestamp since from to start peeking
+body = hoprd_sdk.GetMessageBodyRequest() # GetMessageBodyRequest | Tag of message queue and optionally a timestamp since from to start peeking.
+When an empty object or an object with a `tag: 0` is provided, it fetches all the messages.

 try:
     # Peek the list of messages currently present in the nodes message inbox, filtered by tag,